Terry-Haotian/Terry-Haotian.github.io/_pages/about.md

   - /about.html
 ---

 I am a third-year undergraduate at Zhejiang University, majoring mechanics.
-My interests lie in **biomechanics, OCE, optics and mechanics.**
+My interests lie in **biomechanics, OCE(Optical Coherence Elastography) and the field of combining optics and mechanics.**

-I am always looking for opportunities to work on interesting projects.
+I am now looking for opportunities to work on cornea mechanical property detection though OCE or ohter optical technologies.
 Feel free to reach out to me through email.

-Learn more about my projects and experience.